 The restriction is based on the risk of spill from headwater storages in the NSW Murray system.
-With the Murray valley seeing an increase in demand and reduced inflows, and a transition from unregulated to regulated conditions, the spill risk from headwater storages is expected to reduce over the coming months.
+Although the storages remain high, the spill risk from headwater storages is expected to reduce over the coming months.
 Conditions will be monitored and any sustained risk of spill may require reinstatement of the temporary interstate trade restriction.

-More information on temporary water restrictions can be found at: www.industry.nsw.gov.au/water/allocations-availability/temporary-water-restrictions
+More information on temporary water restrictions can be found at: www.dpie.nsw.gov.au/water/allocations-availability/temporary-water-restrictions